Document types

 General

-The General tab contains the following settings:
+The General tab contains the following settings (image from Omnia 7.8).

-• Description: A description is not mandatory but can be useful if your organization uses a lot of different document types.
+Description: A description is not mandatory but can be useful if your organization uses a lot of different document types.

-• Enable appendices: Check this option to allow for appendices.
+Enable appendices: Check this option to allow for appendices.
 Authors can then tie other documents as appendices to the main documents.
 This option must be checked to make it possible for this document type.

-• Enable Signed Copy: If it should be possible to handle a signed copy for documents of this type, select this option.
-For more information on signed copies, see this page: Working with Published documents
+Enable signed copy: If it should be possible to handle a signed copy for documents of this type, select this option.
+For more information on signed copies, see this page: Working with published documents

-• Is record: Some controlled documents may not need to be updated, just to be used as is.
+Is record: Some controlled documents may not need to be updated, just to be used as is.
 To set that for this document type, select this option.
 See below for more information.

-• Enable Create Document feature in Document Rollup: In the document rollup the “Create Document Icon” column can be added.
+Enable Create document feature in document rollup: In the document rollup the “Create document icon” column can be added.
 A document can be created using this option only if it belongs to a document type that has this option selected. if not, the option is not shown.

 Don’t forget to save when you’re done.

-Options for Is Record
+Options for Is record

-The following options are available when you select “Is Record”:
+The following options are available when you select “Is record”:

-• Disable Create Draft: When you select this option, documents of this document type can only exist in one edition.
+Disable create draft: When you select this option, documents of this document type can only exist in one edition.
 Creating a draft from a published edition is not possible.

-• Disable Move: When this is selected, the Move option in a controlled documents library, can’t be used for a document of this type.
+Disable move: When this is selected, the Move option in a controlled documents library, can’t be used for a document of this type.

-• Disable Unpublish: If this option is selected, a document of this type can’t be unpublished.
+Disable unpublish: If this option is selected, a document of this type can’t be unpublished.
 Once published, it’s always available.

 Publish

-• Replace tokens inside document on poublishing: When a document is published, the placeholders (tokens) will be replaced with metadata, but for a document that will be used as a template, you will probably not want that to happen.
+Replace tokens inside document on publishing: When a document is published, the placeholders (tokens) will be replaced with metadata, but for a document that will be used as a template, you will probably not want that to happen.
 If you are creating a document type to be used for templates, deselect this option.

-• Allow revisions: Selecting this option you can allow authors to publish a revision of a document that does not require approval, for example for correcting typing errors.
+Allow revisions: Selecting this option you can allow authors to publish a revision of a document that does not require approval, for example for correcting typing errors.
 If this option is active, it’s up to the author to decide if approval is needed or not.
 Approval is still needed for publication of a new edition of a document.

-• Conversion: Select if conversion to PDF will be available, and then choose how.
+Conversion: Select if conversion to PDF will be available, and then choose how.

 Don’t forget to save your changes.